nkester/Kester-Weather-Station/README.md

 As a stop gap until I learned more about the various databasing options within GCP, I created this function to simply store the data our weather station sent to the Pub/Sub topic.
 Without doing this, we would have lost after a few days (see the section on [What is GCP Pub/Sub](#what-is-google-pubsub-and-why-use-it)).

+This is a useful Google Docs resource: [Write event-driven functions](https://cloud.google.com/functions/docs/writing/write-event-driven-functions).

+This function is named: `weather_measurement_transformation`

 The following are the elements I wanted this function to accomplish:

   1. Trigger on a cloud event (Published message to the `weather` topic).
 ChirpStack published its message in JSON format after expanding the payload using the Codec described in the ChirpStack section.